 Much like Super Mario 64, the game opens with Peach inviting Mario to her castle.
 Mario shows up, but he is not alone, Wario and Luigi accompany him.
 All three enter the castle and disappear, along with the still kidnapped, Princess Peach.
-Instead of beginning your adventure as Mario, Yoshi is the first character you are able to play, who has woken up from his deep slumber.
-There is also a small event before you enter the castle in which you have to capture a rabbit with a key to the front door.
-Yoshi sets off into the castle in search of his friends, and you will soon be able to play as all four characters.
+Instead of beginning the adventure as Mario, Yoshi is the first playable character, who has woken up from his deep slumber.
+There is also a small event before the player can enter the castle in which they have to capture a rabbit with a key to the front door.
+Yoshi sets off into the castle in search of his friends, and the player will soon be able to play as all four characters.
 Much of the rest of the main game is almost exactly like its predecessor, jumping into paintings, finding stars and defeating Bowser.

-The control scheme was a big issue as it used to be played using a analogue stick on the N64, which does not exist on the DS.
+The control scheme was a big issue as it used to be played using an analog stick on the N64, which does not exist on the DS.
 Nintendo came up with a solution of using the touch screen as an analog stick.
-The controls can be changed to suit both right and left-handed play styles.
-During gameplay, pressing select will immediately bring up the "Control Modes" screen which provide the three following options.
+The controls can be changed to suit both right- and left-handed play styles.
+During gameplay, pressing Select will immediately bring up the "Control Modes" screen which provide the three following options.

 This mode uses the D-pad for movement.
 Holding Y will cause the character to dash.
-You can also perform a charge dash by holding Y, then pressing a direction on the D-pad will cause the player character to move immediately in the desired direction.
+The player can also perform a charge dash by holding Y, then pressing a direction on the D-pad will cause the player character to move immediately in the desired direction.

 The original Nintendo DS models came with a wrist strap with a thumb piece used to simulate analog control on the touch screen.
 A circle will appear on the touch screen indicating the speed the player character will move in.
-The circle will move if you try to slide off of the circle's radius.
-Letting go allows you to set a new neutral point on the touch screen controls.
+The circle will move if the player tries to slide off of the circle's radius.
+Letting go allows them to set a new neutral point on the touch screen controls.

 This mode allows for the use of a stylus for analog control.
 A bigger circle will appear on the touch screen which indicates the player's speed.
-It functions similarly to how the circle behaves in Touch Mode, however you can also use the D-pad for functions similar to the face buttons.
-This is suited for those who use the NIntendo DS on a flat system.
+It functions similarly to how the circle behaves in Touch Mode, however the player can also use the D-pad for functions similar to the face buttons.
+This is suited for those who use the Nintendo DS on a flat system.

-Throughout the castle grounds you'll often notice small bunnies hopping around wildly.
-Though they may seem just for decoration, they're actually a small challenge for you.
-Each rabbit you catch unlocks a new mini-game in Princess Peach's Rec Room.
+Throughout the castle grounds the player will often notice small bunnies hopping around wildly.
+Though they may seem just for decoration, they're actually a small challenge.
+Each rabbit caught unlocks a new mini-game in Princess Peach's Rec Room.
 Each of the four characters has seven rabbits to catch—below is a list of their locations.
 The easiest way to catch the rabbits is to chase them into a corner and dive at them.
-They always run in a pattern, giving you a chance to predict where they go next.
+They always run in a pattern, giving the player a chance to predict where they go next.

-You begin the game as Yoshi, and until you collect eight stars total he's the only character you can play as.
+The player begins the game as Yoshi, and until they collect eight stars total he's the only character available.
 Yoshi has a few unique abilities, including his "floaty" jump.
-If you jump and hold down the jump button in mid-air, Yoshi's legs will flutter underneath him, letting him float a little further than normal.
+By jumping and hold down the jump button in mid-air, Yoshi's legs will flutter underneath him, letting him float a little further than normal.
 Also, Yoshi can fire eggs as projectiles.
-To lay an egg you'll have to first grab an enemy with Yoshi's tongue and then press the crouch button.
-These eggs will ricochet off of multiple enemies if you line 'em up right, too!
+To lay an egg Yoshi will have to first grab an enemy with his tongue and then press the crouch button.
+These eggs will ricochet off of multiple enemies if lined up right.

 The unique ability that lets Yoshi solve puzzles others can't is his ability to breathe fire.
-Break open a red "?" block and grab the power flower to Yoshi fire breath for a short period of time.
+Breaking open a red "?" block and grabbing the power flower lets Yoshi breathe fire for a short period of time.
 His fire breath can be used to melt ice blocks, or to damage enemies.

-He's also the only character that does not fight with his fists, therefore he is unable to fight ghosts, which also means you cannot enter Big Boo's Haunt as Yoshi.
+He's also the only character that does not fight with his fists, therefore he is unable to fight ghosts, which also means the player cannot enter Big Boo's Haunt as Yoshi.

 How to Unlock:

-You don't need to unlock Yoshi—he's available at the very start of the game!
+He's available at the very start of the game.

-is probably the most versatile character in the game, though Luigi runs a close second.
+Mario is probably the most versatile character in the game, though Luigi runs a close second.
 Mario is very maneuverable and quick, and his most unique ability is his wall kick.
-Only Mario can jump off of walls to gain extra height, which will let you reach certain areas that other characters can't (or just take shortcuts that are beyond the reach of others).
+Only Mario can jump off of walls to gain extra height, which will let the player reach certain areas that other characters can't (or just take shortcuts that are beyond the reach of others).

 When Mario grabs a power flower he'll inflate and float around.
-You can change Mario's altitude by rapidly tapping the jump button, letting Mario reach vertical platforms that are out of reach to others.
+The player can change Mario's altitude by rapidly tapping the jump button, letting Mario reach vertical platforms that are out of reach to others.
 Also, some red "?" boxes will give Mario a feather instead of a power flower.
 With this feather, Mario can glide through the air to reach new areas.
-You can start flying either by shooting out of a cannon or by performing a triple jump.
+Mario can start flying either by shooting out of a cannon or by performing a triple jump.

 How to Unlock:

-You first need eight power stars before you can unlock Mario.
-When you've got the first eight, go to the
+The player first need eight power stars before they can unlock Mario.
+When they have the first eight, defeating the Goomboss will unlock Mario.

 Have Luigi grab a power flower and he'll turn invisible.
 While invisible, Luigi has the special ability to pass through certain objects, including certain paintings, mirrors, and especially cages.
-Since the invisibility only lasts a short time, you'll have to be quick to get to your goal once you grab the power flower with Luigi.
+Since the invisibility only lasts a short time, Luigi'll have to be quick to get to the goal once he grabs the power flower.

 How to Unlock:

-How to Unlock: You won't be able to unlock Wario until after you've collected thirty power stars.
-When you unlock the second floor of the castle, head up there with Luigi.
+How to Unlock: The player won't be able to unlock Wario until after they've collected thirty power stars.
+When the second floor of the castle is unlocked, the player must head up there with Luigi.
 Grab the power flower in a nearby room and jump through the mirror to hop into the painting of Wario and complete the Chief Chilly Challenge.

 Recreational Room (Mini Games)

 The last additional feature Super Mario 64 DS has is a versus mode.
-In this mode, you can compete against your friends in levels such as Princess's Secret Slide, Castle Grounds, Sunshine Isles and Battle Fort.
-The main objective is to collect as many stars as you can.
+In this mode, the player can compete against their friends in levels such as Princess's Secret Slide, Castle Grounds, Sunshine Isles and Battle Fort.
+The main objective is to collect as many stars as possible.